|

 and educational activities consistent with the primary goals of protecting and

 managing wildlife habitat.
-In the United States and worldwide, the U.S. Fish and
+In the United States and worldwide, the U.S. Fish &

 Wildlife Service as well as the National Park Service and other agencies under